lsmelcer/lsmelcer.github.io/index.md

 ## 🚀 Projects

 Below is a collection of some of my favorite coding projects.
-Click on the project titles to learn more.
+Click on the project titles to view the project's code.

 ---